Bordless-ita/fxmanifest.lua/README.md

 # fxmanifest.lua
-fxmanifest.lua for fivem vehicle pack (lua54 ready)
+##fxmanifest.lua for fivem vehicle pack
+1. lua54 ready (to put under escrow ther resource)
+2. ready for the pack creation (no needo to edit the file) enjoy :)